PatrickJS/PatrickJS-starter/README.md

  │
  ├──server/                                * this is a stub for very basic server configurations │
- ├──test/                                  * this is our global tests and end-to-end │
+ ├──test/                                  * this is our global unit tests and end-to-end tests │
- ├──spec.bundle.js                         * ignore this magic that sets up our angular 2 testing environment ├──karma.config.js                        * karam config for our unit tests ├──tsconfig.json                          * config that webpack uses for typescript ├──tsd.json                               * config that tsd uses for managing it's definitions ├──package.json                           * what npm uses to manage it's dependencies
+ ├──spec.bundle.js                         * ignore this magic that sets up our angular 2 testing environment ├──karma.config.js                        * karam config for our unit tests ├──protractor.config.js                   * protractor config for our end-to-end tests ├──tsconfig.json                          * config that webpack uses for typescript ├──tsd.json                               * config that tsd uses for managing it's definitions ├──package.json                           * what npm uses to manage it's dependencies